adaltas/node-nikita/src/docker/build.coffee.md

 2- builds an repository from dockerfile with external resources

-In this case mecano download all the external files into a resources directory in the same location than the Dockerfile.
+In this case nikita download all the external files into a resources directory in the same location than the Dockerfile.
 The Dockerfile content:   "
                             FROM centos6